ianb/deducer/README.md

 deducer
 =======

-An logic game, in HTML/Javascript
+A logic game, in HTML/Javascript